Physical Therapy

 Overview

-Physiotherapy or physical therapy is an exercise program that helps you to improve movement, relieve pain, encourage blood flow for faster healing, and restore your physical function and fitness level.
+Physiotherapy or physical therapy is an exercise program that helps you to improve movement, relieve pain, encourage blood flow for faster healing, and restore your bodily function and fitness level.
 The main aim of physical therapy is to make your daily activities, such as walking, getting in and out of bed, or climbing stairs, easier.
 It can be prescribed as an individual treatment program or combined with other treatments.
-Physiotherapy is usually ordered to help you recover after certain surgeries, injuries and long-term health problems such as arthritis.
+Physiotherapy is usually ordered to help you recover after certain surgeries, injuries, and long-term health problems such as arthritis.

 What to expect

-• Stretching exercises: Surgery, age and conditions, such as arthritis and osteoporosis, can cause inflammation and stiffness in your joints and muscles, and restrict your movement.
-Physiotherapists guide you step by step to stretch certain areas of your body to restore flexibility, and enhance the movement of joints and muscles.
+• Stretching exercises: Surgery, age, and conditions, such as arthritis and osteoporosis, can cause inflammation and stiffness in your joints and muscles, and restrict your movement.
+Physiotherapists guide you step by step to stretch certain areas of your body to restore flexibility and enhance the movement of joints and muscles.

-• Ultrasound: An ultrasound sends high frequency sound waves over your body and stimulates deep body tissues.
+• Ultrasound: An ultrasound sends high-frequency sound waves over your body and stimulates deep body tissues.
 Vibrations produced by sound waves help to stimulate blood flow and facilitate the healing process.
 This procedure can also be used to improve metabolism and enhance the adhesiveness of bones after a fracture.

 Let's work together.